Los Angeles Mesothelioma Attorneys

-Who Is Legally Responsible for Mesothelioma?
+Who Is Legally Responsible For Mesothelioma?

 An Employer

-Certain jobs are known to carry a high risk of asbestos exposure, which is why PSHA has enacted regulations to protect workers from asbestos exposure in the workplace.
+Certain jobs are known to carry a high risk of asbestos exposure, which is why OSHA has enacted regulations to protect workers from asbestos exposure in the workplace.
 Shipyards, construction sites, and manufacturing plants can all have asbestos present.
 The electricians, plumbers, demolition workers, pipefitters, and shipyard workers who work there are known to have higher rates of mesothelioma.

-Manufacturers of Household Products
+Manufacturers Of Household Products

 Asbestos is common in home building materials, such as: